 - Tourism - passenger services (e.g. air, sea, rail and road) and travel and tourism (e.g. hotels, travel agencies, tour operators, tourist information centres, attractions and adventure tourism).

-As a graduate in this sector you can work in a range of environments, in both head office and front-of-house roles.
+You can work in a range of environments, in both head office and front-of-house roles.
 If you have great people and customer service skills, play to your strengths in a hands-on, customer-facing role.
 If you'd prefer to work behind the scenes, graduates are needed in a variety of head-office functions including administration, finance, IT, marketing, HR and sales.
 If you're up to the challenge of combining the two then general management jobs are widely available.

 When researching careers you'll likely see some crossover with other sectors.
 For example, with healthcare (sports physiotherapy), hospitality and events management (hotel careers), media and internet (sport or travel journalism), teacher training and education (PE teaching) and transport and logistics (jobs in passenger services).